 DoctoralSkills is a programme of free professional development workshops and courses.
 They are designed to help you develop the essential skills you need to carry out your research, to communicate your findings and to complete your doctorate on time.

-The programme is suitable for all research disciplines, although some of the workshops and courses are tailored to different areas to make them more relevant.
+The programme is suitable for all research disciplines, although some of the workshops and courses are tailored to specific disciplines to make them more relevant.
 All of the workshops and courses are delivered by a range of specialist university professionals or external trainers.

-The programme is aligned with the Research Development Framework (RDF) in order to aid you in planning your development.
-All of the skills are transferable to careers outside of academia and research should you choose a different career path.
+The programme is aligned with the Researcher Development Framework (RDF) in order to aid you in planning your development.
+All of the skills are necessary to develop into an effective researcher, and are also highly transferable to careers outside of academia and research.

 Other ways to develop transferable skills

 As well as formal training, there are many other ways in which you can develop and evidence your transferable skills.
 Here are some examples: